ChaosLights/Rowing-Club-Mobile-App/reqs/requirementgathering.md

 (Write a few for each role?
 Then possibly rank by importance to create a clear req checklist?)

 **COACH:**
+- As a coach, I want to be able to update the update calendar with upcoming events so that rowers can sign up for them.
+- As a coach, I want to have access to the rowers images of their rowing machine data after training so that i can input them manually into the system.
+- As a coach, I want to be able to record rowers personal bests so that I can rank the people on the team for competitions.
+- As a coach, I want to be able to make set training plans that rowers can access so that it is easier to see the activities rowers need to complete at training.

 **PARENT:**
 - As a parent, I want to receive real-time notifications about my child's attendance at rowing club practices and events so that I can stay informed about their commitment and safety.